 There are lots of things (like taking care when laundering, wearing, and storing) we can do to help our clothes last.
 But if we’re serious about using an item of clothing for as long as it’s useful, comfortable, and appealing to us, then we’ll need to learn to do a bit of basic mending, too.
+We need to learn to fix our clothes.

 I don’t mean to make it sounds like such a task.
 I love to mend!
 It’s a bit meditative (once you nail your basic skills) and super rewarding.